robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/2d6a0d01-5388-4d12-8f5b-78832c25a741)

-To dig a bit deeper into the reasons behind the 8 employees who left despite receiving a promotion, we could have a look at a table of those 8 records:
+To dig a bit deeper into the reasons behind the 8 employees who left despite receiving a promotion, we could draw up a table of those 8 records:

 ```sql
 SELECT *